 What Are You Trying to Achieve?

-What are you trying to achieve with any given painting?
+What are you trying to achieve with your painting?

-For me, the most important thing (usually) is to capture the experience of being at a location.
-I want to create an interesting painting with good color harmony, but I'm not terribly bothered about whether or not it looks like the actual place.
-I'm more concerned with the light and the value relationships than reproducing colors.
+For me, the most important thing is to capture the experience of being at a location.
+I want to create interesting paintings with good color harmony, but I'm not terribly bothered about whether they look like an actual place.
+I'm more concerned with light and value relationships than I am with reproducing colors.

-Understanding all that helps me when I start a landscape painting.
+Understanding this helps me when I start a painting.
 It makes the "green problem" easier because I don't feel the need to make an exact copy of what's in front of me.
-I always have the freedom to create my own interpretation of a scene.
+I always allow myself the freedom to create my own interpretation of a scene.